ripyanr/canvas-api-php-library/README.md

 # Version History

+## 1.0.3

+- Adds handling in `CanvasApiResult` for the 'quota' key being handled as a single result

 ## 1.0.2

 - Adds additional handling in `CanvasApiResult` for more single-member object results.
 This will likely need further examination but works for now.